The research on the Green family is in an attempt to discover who Frances Green is that married John Heaphy, in 1799, St. Munchins, COI, Limerick.

 viii Richard Green, born 1685.

 Frances Green married Henry Chearneley in 1684.
+No record has been found for this marriage.

 Francis Green, died 1722.